 First, get two buckets of varying size.
 The smaller one is the earth pot while the deeper bucket will contain the water.
 Pictured above are upcycled buckets from a bakery, so add a styrofoam cup, a non-PVC pipe an inch or more, a funnel or the narrow end of a plastic bottle, a bit of string and a black plastic bag as liner.
 With these materials and tools for cutting you can start upcycling buckets for your own self watering flower pots, mini gardens and other diy garden ideas.

 (10) Earthbox Self Watering System

-Foremost, this system is good for a few days of self watering.
-Moreover, use this if you are planting herbs and flowers since fruit-bearing plants may need more water and a more long-term self watering system.
-Additionally, this is a great system for indoor planting and growing.
+This system is good for a few days of self watering so you can use it if you are planting herbs and flowers – fruit-bearing plants may need more water and a more long-term self watering system.
+This is also a great system for indoor planting and growing.
 You can also partner the project with these great diy garden boxes.

 (11) Quick and Easy

-A six-step plan to convert your ordinary flower pot into a self-contained self watering pot.
-A quick and easy fix if you don’t have much time to build and buy the materials.
+A six-step plan to convert your ordinary flower pot into a self-contained self watering pot for a quick and easy fix if you don’t have much time to build.

 Source: Quick Work Pot

 Some food containers used for restaurants and delis can be used as buckets for this urban garden self watering system.
 These are great for those with small backyards or balconies.
 Woodworking space-saving projects can also be found here.

 Source: Urban Organic Gardening System